pulemojatau/pulemojatau/README.md

 - 🌱 I love exploring **AI & Machine Learning**, building **mobile apps**, and experimenting with **full-stack web development**.
 - 💡 My projects focus on real-world solutions that simplify tasks and improve user experiences.
-- 🎯 Personal Quote: "The best way to predict the future is to create it." - Kesaobaka
+- 🎯 Favoruite Quote: "The best way to predict the future is to create it."
 - 🌍 Location: South Africa
 - 🌱 I have a growing interest in Cyber Security.
 And enjoy completing TryHackMe rooms and challenges to sharpen my skills.